DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 ### Overview

 Feature line integration enables you to:
-- Use existing feature lines, platforms, or other geometric objects as part of your section definitions
+- Use existing feature lines of platforms, or other geometric objects as part of your section definitions
 - Maintain exact geometry from existing designs while incorporating them into new grading scenarios
 - Achieve precise control over complex geometric forms
 - Ensure design consistency with existing elements